harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/asset-governance/2-cost-optimization-governance.md

 ## Recommendations

-Recommendations help kickstart your journey with Governance.
-Essentially, we run certain policies behind the scenes to generate recommendations for your governance enabled Azure subscriptions.
+Recommendations help kickstart your journey with governance.
+Essentially, we run certain policies behind the scenes to generate recommendations for your governance-enabled Azure subscriptions.
 These policies not only help to cut costs but also increase the efficiency of your system.
-On Governance Overview page, we showcase recommendations which will benefit you to save costs on associated resources.
+On the Governance Overview page, we showcase recommendations that will benefit you to save costs on associated resources.
 You can click on any recommendation to view its details.

-Listed below are the custodian policies used to generate recommendations which we offer for Azure.
-Along with each policy you can also find their respective, descriptions, logic behind savings computation and also the permissions required to generate or apply these Recommendations.
+Listed below are the custodian policies which are used to generate recommendations that we offer for Azure.
+Along with each policy, you can also find their respective descriptions, the logic behind savings computation and the permissions required to generate or apply these recommendations.

 **1. Recommendation: delete-low-utilised-cosmodb**
 **Description:** Delete low utilised CosmosDB based on total requests in last 72 hours.